1 — Is Most of Humanity Lost?

 And I, if I am lifted up from the earth, will draw all men to myself.

 You just read a statement by Christ that changes the entire face of Christianity.
-Jesus sweeps aside institutionalized Christianity’s false doctrine of Hell, then clearly reiterates how God intends to save every human being whom has ever been born.
+Jesus sweeps aside institutionalized Christianity’s false doctrine of Hell, then clearly reiterates how God intends to save every human being that has ever been born.

 And that really is Big News!